Stephen Stills: Later years

 Stills toured with CSN in 2010, 2012, 2014, 2015.
 The 2012 tour resulted in the release CSN 2012.

 In 2011, Stills contributed a song, "Low Barefoot Tolerance," to the soundtrack of a documentary produced by J. Ralph, Wretches & Jabberers.

 Also in 2010, Stills reunited with Neil Young and Richie Furay to reform Buffalo Springfield with Young for the Bridge School Benefit 2010.

+The band also played Bonnaroo in 2011.
 This was supposed to be followed by a full tour in 2012 but this never materialized.

 On August 27, 2013, Stills released the album, Can't Get Enough with Kenny Wayne Shepherd and Barry Goldberg as the blues band the Rides.
 The band toured to support this release in 2013.
-They released a follow up album called Pierced Arrow in 2016, this was followed by another tour to support this release in 2016 -2017.
+They released a follow-up album called Pierced Arrow in 2016, this was followed by another tour to support this release in 2016 and 2017.

 On August 12, 2014, Watsky released the album All You Can Do, featuring a song with Stills, "Cannonball".

 In 2016, CSN split up after over 30 years together, and in December 2016 Stills independently released a song called "Look Each Other in the Eye" on SoundCloud.

 On September 22, 2017, Stills and Judy Collins released an album Everybody Knows, which entered the Billboard 200 chart at number 195 and peaked at 45.
 It was their first joint album and was followed by a 2017-2018 tour supporting the album.

 In April 2021, Stills gave an interview indicating that he was retired.
-Since the pandemic, Stills returned to guest with Brandi Carlisle at a tribute concert honoring Joni Mitchell, his first public performance since a benefit in December 2018.
+Since the pandemic, Stills returned to guest with Brandi Carlile at a tribute concert honoring Joni Mitchell, his first public performance since a benefit in December 2018.
 In February 2023, Stills announced his co-headlining appearance with Neil Young at a Light Up the Blues event, due to take place in April.

+On January 30, 2025, Stills appeared at the FireAid benefit concert in Los Angeles where he and guitarist Mike Campbell joined Dawes on stage for a performance of "For What It's Worth".
+Stills and Dawes were then joined by Graham Nash and they performed "Teach Your Children".
+It marked the first time since 2016 that Stills and Nash have performed together.